Fun to make,

 Step 5: Cover with Contact Paper (optional) Sandwich game board between two pieces of contact paper

-Tip: Contact paper is self-adhesive shelf paper usually available on rolls in hardware and discount stores.
+Tip: Contact paper is self-adhesive shelf paper, usually available on rolls in hardware and discount stores.

-Step 6: Play Solitaire
+Step 6: Play English Solitaire

 2. All moves are captures.
 How to move pieces in English Board Solitaire